cyr/aptmirs/README.md

   components.
 * Updating an existing mirror is done by comparing the new Release file with the existing one, and only if there are any changes will the operation continue.
 Similarly, any file that already exists with the same checksum will not be downloaded again.
 This should make keeping an up to date mirror of a repository less stressful for the source servers, which _probably_ would make it more okay with more frequent updates than the recommended schedule of every 6 hours.
-* During an update metadata files (Packages, Release, etc) are kept in a temporary folder until all packages are downloaded.
+* During an update, metadata files (Packages, Release, etc) are kept in a temporary folder until all packages are downloaded.
 When completed, the files are moved into the target mirror folder.
   This should limit the time the repository is unavailable during an update.